japinder12/emoji-resume/README.md

 - Responsive: works on mobile.
 - Quick actions: copy emojis, export PNG, and share a permalink (state in URL hash).
 - Friendly parsing: handles single-line blobs and PDFs; splits on bullets, pipes, semicolons, and common section headers.

-## Next Steps
-- Diversify emoji-mapping for more industries/roles.

 ## How It Works
 - Parser splits text into logical lines (bullets/pipes/section headers), then maps tech/keywords to emojis with strong/medium scoring and section caps.